R4ND3LL/EntityFrameworkRuler/README.md

 You only need to generate the rules from the EDMX once.
 From then on, applying the customization rules is a single, easy step executed after Reverse Engineering the model (from the database).

+### ** This project is a work in progress!
+Report feedback on the Issues page: https://github.com/R4ND3LL/EdmxRuler/issues

 ## EDMX Customizations Supported
 - Class renaming
 - Property renaming (including both primitives and navigations)